NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Erastil - Moderate Boon.md

-**Moderate Boon** You share Erastil's sharp eye, allowing you to use a longbow in any situation.
+You share Erastil's sharp eye, allowing you to use a longbow in any situation.

 When you attack with a longbow, you can ignore the longbow's volley trait, and longbows have double the normal range increment for you.